Peakboard/peakboard-templates.github.io/_templates/Interactive-Calendar-View/en.md

 overview_data_sources:
 ---
 # Possible data sources
 This template uses a Peakboard Hub list as the data source.
-To use this template with your own Peakboard Hub, you can download the table structure of the lists <a href="Calendar_View.csv" class="inline" download>here</a>.
+To use this template with your own Peakboard Hub, you can download the table structure of the list <a href="Calendar_View.csv" class="inline" download>here</a>.
 Import it into Peakboard Hub and then adjust the data sources in the template accordingly.
 Alternatively, the data could also come from various other databases.

 # Report view
 In addition to the calendar view, the template also offers a reporting view, which aggregates the data for analysis purposes and displays it by calendar week, month, or quarter.